 Shared meaning that is valuable to the future of the organization:

-More employee attentiveness to customer concerns or other issue
+* More employee attentiveness to customer concerns or other issues

-Increased attendance and participation levels at events / meetings / online platforms
+* Increased attendance and participation levels for events / meetings / online platforms

 *Conducting employee surveys